-In a separate flotation test program, Avalon is designing a process to produce a high grade petalite concentrate (4.5% Li_2O) with greatly reduced levels of sodium and potassium to meet a potential customer's requirements for a specialized, high purity product.
-Initial results have already achieved acceptable levels of 0.11% sodium oxide (Na2O) and 0.22% potassium oxide (K2O) with the expectation that additional testwork could further reduce these levels.
+In a separate flotation test program, Avalon has designed a process to produce a high grade petalite concentrate (4.5% $\rm Li_2O$ ) with greatly reduced levels of sodium and potassium to meet a potential customer's requirements for a specialized, high purity product.
+Results have achieved the targeted very low levels of sodium oxide (Na2O) and potassium oxide (K2O).
+A 25kg sample of this material has been produced and sub-samples sent to 2 customers for evaluation.
+Detailed feedback is awaited.
 This high purity petalite concentrate will be a premium quality material for certain specialty glass applications.
+Approximately 600kg of petalite concentrate produced during the 2016 pilot program was recently tested by a major glass producer and passed their internal evaluation criteria.
+Discussions are to follow with regards to the next step to meeting this potential customer's supply requirements.

 Avalon's Phase 1 plant would also include a hydrometallurgical process circuit to produce lithium hydroxide from petalite using the innovative new process flowsheet developed by the Company in 2016.
 The Company recently filed an application for patent protection of this new petalite hydrometallurgical process flowsheet as disclosed in the Company's news release dated November 16, 2017.
-Lithium hydroxide produced from the Separation Rapids petalite concentrate material was sent to the National Research Council ("NRC") who confirmed that it represents a suitable precursor for lithium ion battery cathode materials.
+Lithium hydroxide produced from the Separation Rapids petalite concentrate material was sent to the National Research Council ("NRC") where it was confirmed that it represents a suitable precursor for lithium ion battery cathode materials.
 NRC determined that the material compared well with another commercially available lithium battery material.

-Hydrometallurgical process optimization work continued during the quarter with a focus on the potential use of fluidized bed roasting for pre-treating the petalite.
+Hydrometallurgical process optimization work continued during the Quarter.
+The potential use of fluidized bed roasting for pre-treating the petalite has been evaluated and results suggest further evaluation is warranted but only once a bulk sample of petalite is available for processing through a pilot sized roaster.
+In the meantime, a test program to optimize the water leach process using a conventional roasting process has been initiated.
 In a new program initiated in November, Avalon engaged the services of an international specialist consultant in the field of membrane technology to conduct a series of trials in their laboratory utilizing potential membrane alternatives.
 The work will focus initially on simplifying the current three-stage impurity removal processes, as well as generating a more concentrated intermediate lithium sulphate stream ahead of conversion to lithium hydroxide.
 The introduction of specially tailored membranes into the petalite hydrometallurgical flowsheet has the potential to significantly reduce plant operating and capital costs, as well as greatly lowering energy requirements and the overall environmental footprint of the operation.